Meet David Lewis, WorldStrides Sports Tour Director!

 America is such a giant country, there is so much to see and do!
 I have to say that the American people that I have met have been some of the nicest people you could ever wish to meet.

-One last question – any additional anecdotes or stories that you’d like to share about your experience as a Tour Director.
+Any additional stories that you’d like to share about your experience as a Tour Director?

 I have a couple.
 I remember going in goal and trying to show off my skills, but as I am a little older than the teams I look after, I didn’t realize how hard they hit the ball!
 I would still try and dive for every ball but it takes me a lot longer to get back off the floor.

 One of my groups had to train indoors due to bad weather and at the end of it the team put on a dance record where they were doing a dance routine and I joined in at the end of the line.
 The final act was to dance and hop like a bunny rabbit and I am giving it my all.
 What I didn’t realize is that some members of the group were filming me and it went viral!